vaibhav16/spacex/README.md

 <i><script  <b> async defer </b> src=""/></i>
  <br />

-2.Hooks used: Hooks don't directly impact performance, but they can help achieve the same goal with lesser lines of code.
+2.Hooks used: Hooks don't directly impact performance, but they achieve the same goal as class based components with lesser lines of code.
 This, in turn helps in creating a smaller bundle

 <br />